Investigating the Fermi-Hubbard model by the tensor-backflow method: Numerical results

-Charge and spin structure factors determine periods of the stripe order in the ground state.
-The structure factors are defined as: $C(\textbf{k})=\sum_{ij}e^{i\textbf{k}\cdot (\textbf{r}_i-\textbf{r}_j)}n_in_j$, $S(\textbf{k})=\sum_{ij}e^{i\textbf{k}\cdot (\textbf{r}_i-\textbf{r}_j)}s_i^zs_j^z$, where $n_i$ and $s_i^z$ are defined in Fig.(\ref{fig:Sz_ni}). $C(\textbf{k})$ is set to be zero when $k_x=k_y$=0.
-All results of structure factors are obtained by $p$=1 wave-functions.
-Fig.(\ref{fig:Sk_Ck}) depicts structure factors for the filling of $n$=0.875 under various $U$ and boundary conditions, on lattices of $16\times 16$ and $8\times 32$.
-A direct optimization for $U$=8 under PBC achieves the linear stripe order.
-When applies the wave-function as the initial state for $U$=10,12 under various boundary conditions, linear stripe orders are preserved.
-As depicted by Fig.(\ref{fig:Sk_Ck})(a)(b), charge structure factor peaks at $\pi/4$ and spin structure factor peaks at $7\pi/8$, corresponding to periods of 8 and 16 for CDW and SDW, respectively.
-Fig.(\ref{fig:Sk_Ck})(c)(d) depicts results of a direct optimization on the $8\times 32$ lattice for $n$=0.875 and $U$=8 under PBC.
-A vertical stripe order is obtained, meanwhile structure factors peaks at same locations as on the $16\times 16$ lattice.
-On the $16\times 16$ lattice, the lattice's side length of 16 corresponds to a whole period of the SDW, thus peaks on the $16\times 16$ lattice are higher than those on the $8\times 32$ lattice.
+Structure factors provide insight into the periods of stripe order in the ground state.
+The charge and spin structure factors are defined as: $C(\textbf{k})=\frac{1}{M^2}\sum_{ij}e^{i\textbf{k}\cdot (\textbf{r}_i-\textbf{r}_j)}n_in_j$, $S(\textbf{k})=\frac{1}{M^2}\sum_{ij}e^{i\textbf{k}\cdot (\textbf{r}_i-\textbf{r}_j)}s_i^zs_j^z$, where $n_i$ and $s_i^z$ are defined in Fig.(\ref{fig:Sz_ni}).
+Note that $C(\mathbf{k})$ is set to zero when $k_x=k_y=0$.
+All results for structure factors are computed using the $p$=1 wave-functions.
+Fig.(\ref{fig:Sk_Ck}) shows the structure factors for a filling of $n$=0.875 at various interaction strengths $U$ and boundary conditions, on lattices of $16 \times 16$ and $8 \times 32$.
+As seen in Fig.(\ref{fig:Sk_Ck})(a) and (b), the charge structure factor peaks at $\pi/4$, and the spin structure factor peaks at $7\pi/8$, corresponding to periods of 8 and 16 for charge-density-wave (CDW) and spin-density-wave (SDW) orders, respectively.
+Fig.(\ref{fig:Sk_Ck})(c) and (d) present results from a direct optimization on the $8 \times 32$ lattice for $n$=0.875 and $U$=8 under PBC.
+A vertical stripe order is observed, with structure factor peaks at the same locations as those on the $16 \times 16$ lattice.
+On the $16 \times 16$ lattice, the side length of 16 corresponds to a full period of the SDW, which results in higher peak values compared to those on the $8 \times 32$ lattice.

-Tab.(\ref{tab:additional_energies}) depict additional energy results for $n$=0.875 and $U$=8 under PBC.
-All results in the table are obtained by direct optimizations.
-For $t'$=0 on the $8\times 16$ lattice, the vertical stripe order is obtained with the periods same as those on the $16\times 16$ lattice.
-Specifically, we investigate the case for non-zero $t'$, which is promising to have superconductivity~\cite{Hubbard_SC1}.
-For $t'=-0.2$, we find that NNN backflow achieves slightly lower energy than that by NN backlfow, on the $8\times 16$ lattice.
-Thus, NNN backflow terms are considered for non-zero $t'$.
+Tab.(\ref{tab:additional_energies}) presents additional energy results for $n$=0.875 and $U$=8 under PBC for both $t'$=0 and $t'$=-0.2.
+All values in the table are obtained through direct optimizations.
+For $t'$=0 on the $8 \times 16$ lattice, a vertical stripe order emerges, with the same periodicity observed on the $16 \times 16$ lattice.